Owners Corporation Insurance

 Contents insurance is insurance cover for household and personal possessions such as clothing, jewellery, furniture, TV, computers, internal carpets, blinds and electrical appliances belonging to yourself and your family.
 Insurance cover usually includes Contents/Chattels only.
 Building Insurance

 The Owners Corporation takes out one insurance policy that covers full replacement for all the buildings and adequate public liability insurance for the common property.
 Owners Corporation insurance must be taken out to cover the buildings legal liability.

 Building insurance does not include the land value but includes architect fees and removal of debris.
 The building itself is deemed to include all fixtures.
 This value should be determined by a property valuation at least every 5 years to determine the replacement value of the property.
 A desktop valuation may also be used in the interim to value the building.

 Additional add-on policy items for a typical strata property include:

 How do I know what my Owners Corporation insurance policy actually covers?

 An Owners Corporation insurance policy will be attached to the Notice of Meeting before your Annual General Meeting.
 New owners can also check their Contract of Sale or welcome pack from the Owners Corporation.

 CHU owners corporation insurance clients can download a Certificate of Currency for their property or to download the CHU Product Disclosure Statement.

-A: If the claim involves private property and contents, then you should contact your insurer.
+If the claim involves private property and contents, then you should contact your insurer or broker.
 If the claim involves damage or loss to common property, the strata manager should be notified as soon as possible.
-Your strata manager will notify the insurer and organise any required work on the common property or water trespass between units.
-Some managers may have an emergency after hours number to contact on their answering machine.
+Your strata manager will notify the insurer or broker and organise any required work on the common property.

 In the case of damage or loss, it is best to: